notesoft/firebird/doc/sql.extensions/README.schemas.md

 set search_path to SCHEMA2, SCHEMA1;
--- Error: even if SCHEMA1 is in the search path, TABLE2 is bound to SCHEMA2, -- so DOMAIN1 is searched in SCHEMA2 and SYSTEM schemas create table TABLE2 (id DOMAIN1);
+-- Error: even if SCHEMA1 is in the search path, TABLE2 is bound to SCHEMA2, -- so DOMAIN1 is searched only in SCHEMA2 schema create table TABLE2 (id DOMAIN1);

 set search_path to SYSTEM;